MeshUDF: Fast and Differentiable Meshing of Unsigned Distance Field Networks

 In this paper, we first show that marching cubes can be extended to UDFs by reasoning on their gradients.
-When neighboring gradients face each other, this is evidence that a surface element should be inserted between them.
-We rely on this observation to replace the sign flips on which the traditional marching cube algorithm relies and introduce a new approach that exploits the gradients instead.
+When neighboring gradients face in opposite directions, this is evidence that a surface element should be inserted between them.
+We rely on this to replace the sign flips on which the traditional marching cube algorithm depends and introduce a new approach that exploits the gradients instead.
 This yields vertices and facets.
-When the UDF is parameterized by latent vectors, we then show that the 3D position of these vertices can be differentiated with respect to the neural network parameters.
-We exploit the local symmetry of UDFs around the surface to devise a new differentiable surface extraction that does not require oriented normals while still maintaining differentiability.
+When the UDF is parameterized by latent vectors, we then show that the 3D position of these vertices can be differentiated with respect to the latent vectors.
+This enables us to fit the output of pre-trained networks to sparse observations, such as 3D points on the surface of a target object or silhouettes of that object.

-In short, our contribution is a new approach to meshing UDFs and parameterizing 3D meshes that model non-watertight surfaces whose topology can change while preserving differentiability, which is something that had only been achieved for watertight surfaces before.
+In short, our contribution is a new approach to meshing UDFs and parameterizing 3D meshes to model non-watertight surfaces whose topology can change while preserving differentiability, which is something that had only been achieved for watertight surfaces before.
 We use it in conjunction with a learned shape prior to optimize fitting to partial observations via gradient descent.
 We demonstrate it achieves better reconstruction accuracy than current deep-learning based approaches to handling non-watertight surfaces, in a fraction of the computation time, as illustrated by Fig.~\ref{fig:teaser}.
 Our code is publicly available at \url{https://github.com/cvlab-epfl/MeshUDF/} .